notificohq/docs/docs/pipeline.md

 ### Credentials

 - Credentials are used to authenticate with external services required by the pipeline, such as email servers or messaging APIs.
-- They are defined separately in a credentials.toml file, and referenced in the pipeline configuration to ensure secure communication with external systems.
+- They are defined separately using environment variables, and referenced in the pipeline configuration to ensure secure communication with external systems.

 ## Creating a Pipeline